Masseter Botox

 Botox is a generally safe procedure, but like any medical intervention, there’s a potential for side effects.
 These are typically mild and temporary, and may include:

-● Temporary bruising or swelling at the injection site.
+● Temporary Bruising or Swelling: Mild bruising or swelling may occur at the injection site shortly after the procedure.

-● Jaw ache or discomfort for a few days following the procedure.
+● Jaw Ache or Discomfort: Some patients may experience jaw soreness or discomfort for a few days following treatment.

 Consultation is Key